SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 **Todays Progress**: // Introduction to the Debugging Challenges
                      // Introduction to the Basic Data Structure Challenges

-**Todays Topics**:Debugging: Catch Off By One Errors When Using Indexing, Debugging: Use Caution When Reinitializing Variables Inside a Loop, Debugging: Prevent Infinite Loops with a Valid Terminal Condition,
+**Todays Topics**:Debugging: Catch Off By One Errors When Using Indexing, Debugging: Use Caution When Reinitializing Variables Inside a Loop, Debugging: Prevent Infinite Loops with a Valid Terminal Condition, Basic Data Structures: Use an Array to Store a Collection of Data, Basic Data Structures: Access an Array's Contents Using Bracket Notation, Basic Data Structures: Add Items to an Array with push() and unshift(), Basic Data Structures: Remove Items from an Array with pop() and shift(),

 **Link to work:** Haven't done any work slash projects today just went and explored debugging .
 Have a great week everyone.